 There are several reasons why your indoor potted rose could be dying:

-These problems are emphasised when growing potted roses indoors but other factors could also contribute to a dying rose such as under or over watering and root rot due to the use of a tray under the pot which prevents excess water escaping.
+These problems are emphasized when growing potted roses indoors but other factors could also contribute to a dying rose such as under or overwatering and root rot due to the use of a tray under the pot which prevents excess water from escaping.

 How to Revive Indoor Potted Roses

-You can either plant them in the ground in well draing soil rich in organic content or replant the roses in a bigger pot to give them a good chance of reviving.
+You can either plant them in the ground in well-draining soil rich in organic content or replant the roses in a bigger pot to give them a good chance of reviving.

-Usually indoor potted roses do recover when placed back outdoors if they are placed in full sun (more then 6 hours of direct sunlight) watered generously once a week (water potted roses 2 or 3 times a week in hot and dry conditions) and in an are with good circulation to prevent black spot.
+Usually indoor potted roses do recover when placed back outdoors if they are placed in full sun (more than 6 hours of direct sunlight) and watered generously once a week (water potted roses 2 or 3 times a week in hot and dry conditions) and in an area with good circulation to prevent black spot.

 Trim away any drooping flower heads that are not opening or turning brown so the rose can redirect its energy to new healthy growth.

-When placed back outdoors the potted rose should show signs of recover within a week or so.
+When placed back outdoors the potted rose should show signs of recovery within a week or so.

 (Read my article, why is my rose drooping?)

-- To revive dying potted roses, plant them in a larger pot which has a greater capacity for soil and therefore for moisture and nutrients.
+- To revive dying potted roses, plant them in a larger pot that has a greater soil capacity and therefore for moisture and nutrients.

-- Ensure that the pot has several drainage holes in the base and remove any trays underneath the pot as this stops excess water escaping can cause root rot which is the cause for the dying rose.
+- Ensure that the pot has several drainage holes in the base and remove any trays underneath the pot as this stops excess water from escaping, and can cause root rot which is the cause of the dying rose.